open-craft/invoice-generator/README.md

 The requirements are Python 3, Latex, Gnumeric (for the xls-to-csv conversion) and some Python packages (dateutil, Jinja2, PyYAML).

+**No longer maintained.**  This repository is no longer used, since invoicing is now automated with [opencraft/billing/accounting](https://gitlab.com/opencraft/billing/accounting).

 Instructions
 ------------